-Ball State junior, Jasmin Samz, pushes through the defense of the Eagles during the Ball State vs. Eastern Michigan women’s basketball game to score for her team on Feb.
+Ball State senior Jasmin Samz pushes through the defense of the Eagles during the Ball State vs. Eastern Michigan Women’s Basketball game Feb.
 7 in Worthen Arena.
-In its history, the team has a record of 548-636.
+The cardinals lost their season opener to Purdue 80-38.
 Carlee Ellison, DN

 Women's basketball: An upward trajectory